Tom Craddick: Texas House of Representatives

-In the general election held on November 6, 2018, Craddick won his 26th term in the legislature.
-With 37,504 votes (80.3 percent), he defeated the Democratic candidate, Spencer Bounds, who polled 9,207 votes (19.7 percent).
+In the general election held on November 6, 2018, Craddick won his 26th term in the legislature with 37,504 votes (80.3 percent), he defeated the Democratic candidate, Spencer Bounds, who polled 9,207 votes (19.7 percent).
 In this same election, Craddick's daughter, Christi Craddick, won her second term as a Republican member of the Texas Railroad Commission.

+On May 27, 2023, Craddick voted against the impeachment of Texas attorney general Ken Paxton.

+On July 1, 2025, Craddick announced he would be running in 2026 for his 30th term and currently has no primary Republican challenger, as of July 2025.

 Speaker of the House

 On January 11, 2003, after thirty-four years in the House, Craddick became the first Republican Speaker in more than 130 years.
 He held the presiding officer's position for six years.
+The state went from $10 billion dollar deficit to $10 billion dollar surplus.

 In December 2006, Craddick faced credible challenges to his re-election as Speaker for the Eightieth Texas Legislature: Brian McCall (R-Plano), Jim Pitts (R-Waxahachie), and Senfronia Thompson (D-Houston), all of whom announced candidacies for the speakership.
 In early January, McCall withdrew and endorsed Pitts.